 \subsection{Model development}

-The proposed KAN-Therm model incorporates $4$ input features: the applied current $I$, the cooling power $\dot{Q_c}$, the temperature of the cooling system $T_\infty$, and the surface temperature of the battery $T_2$.
+The proposed KAN-therm model incorporates $4$ input features: the applied current $I$, the cooling power $\dot{Q_c}$, the temperature of the cooling system $T_\infty$, and the surface temperature of the battery $T_2$.
 These variables can be readily measured and are assumed to be known.
-Our goal in training the KAN-Therm model is to learn the activation functions such that $\widehat{T}_1 = \text{KAN}(I,\dot{Q}_c,T_{\infty},T_2)$, based on the training data generated (as described in the last subsection).
-Fig.~\ref{fig:blockdiag} shows the block diagram of the proposed KAN-Therm model, with its input features and output.
+Our goal in training the KAN-therm model is to learn the activation functions such that $\widehat{T}_1 = \text{KAN}(I,\dot{Q}_c,T_{\infty},T_2)$, based on the training data generated (as described in the last subsection).
+Fig.~\ref{fig:blockdiag} shows the block diagram of the proposed KAN-therm model, with its input features and output.

-For our KAN-Therm model, the four input variables $I,\dot{Q}_c,T_{\infty}, $ and $ T_2$ are input nodes of the $1^{st}$ layer of width $N_1 = 4$.
-Next, we consider a KAN layer of width $N_2 = 3$ to finally produce the output- the core temperature prediction $\widehat{T}_1$.
-Thus, we have a network configuration of $[\![4, 3, 1 ]\!]$ for the KAN-Therm model.
-In this architecture, $12$ learnable activation functions are present in the $1^{st}$ KAN layer, while $3$ are present in the $2^{nd}$ KAN layer.
-To train the KAN-Therm model, the complete dataset has been normalized between $0$ to $1$ range using min-max normalization.
+For our KAN-therm model, the four input variables $I,\dot{Q}_c,T_{\infty}, $ and $ T_2$ are input nodes of the $1^{st}$ layer of width $N_1 = 4$.
+Next, we consider a KAN layer of width $N_2 = 1$, to finally produce the core temperature estimation output $\widehat{T}_1$.
+Thus, we have a network configuration of $[\![4, 1, 1 ]\!]$ for the KAN-therm model.
+In this architecture, $4$ learnable activation functions are present in the $1^{st}$ KAN layer, while $1$ is present in the $2^{nd}$ KAN layer.
+To train the KAN-therm model, the complete dataset has been normalized between $0$ to $1$ range using min-max normalization.
 Furthermore, to efficiently optimize the minimization of the loss function, L-BFGS optimizer has been used during training.

-\textbf{Hyperparameter tuning:} We adopt the \textit{grid search} approach to obtain the best-suited set of hyperparameters that yields the optimal KAN-Therm model that minimizes our pre-defined loss function $\ell_{total}$ \eqref{prediction loss} on our validation datasets.
-Grid search is a brute-force or exhaustive way of searching through a manually specified subset of the hyperparameter space such that the subset is defined within lower- and higher-bounds along with specific steps \cite{claesen2014easy}.
-During our hyperparameter tuning, we grid search for nine hyperparameters of the KAN-Therm model, as described in five groups below.
+\textbf{Hyperparameter tuning:} We adopt a \textit{ grid-based search} approach to obtain the best-suited set of hyperparameters that identifies the KAN-therm model that minimizes the loss function $\ell_{total}$ \eqref{estimation loss} on the validation dataset.
+Grid search is a brute-force or exhaustive way of searching through a manually specified subset of the hyperparameter space, defined by lower and upper bounds and specific steps \cite{claesen2014easy}.
+During hyperparameter tuning, we grid-searched nine hyperparameters of the KAN-Therm model, as described below.